AndreiMarhatau/codex-docker/README.md

 Builds a Codex-enabled image on top of `ghcr.io/openai/codex-universal` and runs the Codex CLI directly.

+## Why this exists
+- **Problem:** Codex sessions sometimes need extra system tools or long-running autonomy.
+Running that directly on your host can be risky or require manual babysitting.
+- **Solution:** Provide Codex its own disposable container that mirrors your normal setup (current repo + `~/.codex` config) so it can act autonomously and safely.
+The image is based on the same `codex-universal` container used by Codex Web, giving a familiar middle ground between the codex web experience and the fully local CLI.

 ## Dependencies
 - Base image: `ghcr.io/openai/codex-universal` (pulled during build).
 - CLI: `@openai/codex` installed globally via npm inside the image.